Emanuel-de-Jong/Gosuji/Gosuji/Gosuji.API/Resources/KataGo/TensorRT/README.txt

 Eigen - Use this if you don't have a GPU or your GPU is too old to work, and your CPU turns out not to support AVX2 or FMA.
 This is a pure CPU version for KataGo for
 This is the pure CPU version of KataGo, with no special instructions, which should hopefully run just about anywhere.

+Metal - Specific to MacOS, try this with Apple system gpus/accelerators.

 -----------------------------------------------------
 TUNING FOR PERFORMANCE: